Countries and regions

 - Central Asian exports to the EU remain concentrated in a few commodities, especially crude oil, gas, metals and cotton fibre.

 - EU exports are dominated by machinery and transport equipment, and other manufactured goods.
-Such products accounted for more than half of EU exports in the region in 2011.
+Such products account for more than half of EU exports in the region.

 |Year||EU imports||EU exports||Balance|

 WTO membership of all the Central Asian countries is a pre-condition for closer trading and investment relations with the EU.